Zoom appointments are available due to Covid19 for the unvaccinated and in person appointments are available for the vaccinated to discuss custody.

 Attorney at Law

-Licensed in OK & Texas
+Licensed in OK and Texas

 Home